 2-ECO-FRIENDLY: Replacing a cast iron bathtub creates a lot of waste when you dispose of the old one.
 There are packaging and support materials the contractor must either recycle or dispose of too.
 This means that the cast iron bathtub refinishing option would avoid a couple of thousand pounds of trash out of local landfills.

-3-LOWER COSTS: The costs will go down significantly for both, the contractor would not have to deal with the removal of the fixture which would require unnecessarily purchase and installation of a new tub as well as demolition and rebuild part or all the structure of the bathroom to be able to take the existing tub out while the homeowner would keep a much better bathtub for her enjoyment.
+3-LOWER COSTS: The costs will go down significantly for both, the contractor would not have to deal with the removal of the fixture which would require unnecessarily purchase and installation of a new tub as well as demolition and rebuilding part or all the structure of the bathroom to be able to take the existing tub out while the homeowner would keep a much better bathtub for her enjoyment.

 4- LESS STRESSFUL FOR THE HOMEOWNER: Since a new bathtub would not need to be purchased and installed and there will not be demolition and trash disposal, the bathroom remodeling project would be significantly smoother and shorter, thus less stressful for the homeowner.